SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

  - Demonstrate and model the rapid growth of the sport
  - Do competitors tend to favour different lifts throughout their careers?

+ Each heading contains a hyperlink to the underlying Python code, viewable on Github.

 ### Data Cleaning

 The OpenPowerlifting dataset is community-maintained, with a variety of different managers that are responsible for uploading competition data from many different federations as they occur across 65 different countries.
 It appears the site utilises a relational database at the back-end, as individual competitors are able to link a variety of different Social Media accounts to their competitive profiles, which in turn are tied to Meets in which they have competed.
 This infrastructure is not available to site visitors however, and the raw data is available as a simple '.csv' file.